Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Fourier Analysis and Moment Estimates

 Relabeling the variables, if necessary, we may suppose that the sign attached to $\eta_1$ is $+$ and that the sign attached to $\eta_2$ is $-$.
-It is easy to see that the region defined by
+As can be easily verified, the region defined by the three conditions